Miss World 1953: Replacements

 Miss Egypt 1953, Antigone Costanda supposedly competed in this edition.
 However, due to undisclosed reasons, she was replaced by her first runner-up, Marina Papaelia.
 Costanda eventually competed in the following edition and won, where she dedicated her win to Papelia by shouting "Viva, viva, Marina Papaelia".

 Since Miss France 1953, Sylviane Carpentier chose not compete in Miss World and Miss Universe to get married, two separate pageants were selected to send French representatives to Miss World and Miss Universe.
 The Miss Cinémonde pageant was in charge of selecting the French representative to Miss Universe, while the organizers of the French Committee of Elegance was in charge of selecting the French representative of Miss World.
 Denise Perrier was eventually chosen as the representative of France to Miss World, while Christiane Martel was chosen as the representative of France to Miss Universe.
 Both won their respective international pageants.

 Debuts and withdrawals

 This edition marked the debuts of Ceylon, Egypt, Greece, Israel, Monte Carlo, and Norway.
 Mary Murphy of Ireland withdrew after failing to arrive in London, despite being expected, due to illness that occurred shortly before her planned travel to the contest.

 Sepia Degehet of Belgium supposedly competed in the pageant, but withdrew due to the controversy her predecessor Anne-Marie Pauwels made in the pageant.
-She was only sent to Miss Europe.
+She was only sent to Miss Europe that year.
 Marcella Mariani of Italy supposedly competed as well, but withdrew in order to focus on her acting career.
 Lore Felger of Austria and Leyla Saroufin of Lebanon also supposedly competed, but withdrew due to lack of sponsors.